tybottorff/bottorffdocs/notes/literature_notes.md

  - NKs are part of the innate immune system but are similar to cytotoxic T cells, they lack antigen specificity and are usually short-lived (< 10 days), so their exhaustion is likely less important
  - there are long-lived, somewhat antigen-specific NKs with memory recall though
  - B cell exhaustion: weaker antibody response (inhibited normal function)
+# NK cells CD56<sup>bright</sup> and CD56<sup>dim</sup> subset cytokine loss and exhaustion is associated with impaired survival in melanoma
+ - NKs are innate immune cells with many similarities with T cells, however their activation is based on integration of signals recognizing PAMPs (pathogen-associated molecular patterns)
+ - newly diagnosed melanoma patients have NKs shifted towards CD56<sup>bright</sup> but dysfunctional cytotoxic phenotype
 # Nonlinear dynamics of multi-omics profiles during human aging
  - nonlinear important here given acceleration of mortality risk after specific time points
  - methods ideas for NCI irAE longitudinal data